IPhone hardware: Camera

 The 2017 iPhone 8 camera features a larger sensor and a newer color filter.
 The camera can also now record 4K at 60 and 24 frames per second, slow-mo at 1080p in 240 frames per second.
 The new camera system also enables Portrait Lighting, which defines the light in a scene.
 The 2017 iPhone X additionally adds optical image stabilization to the telephoto lens, and the TrueDepth camera system introduces Portrait Mode and Portrait Lighting to the front camera.

 The iPhone XS and XR series have an updated 12MP (1/2.55") sensor size with a 1.4 μm pixel size.
 The XS series has a telephoto lens, while the lower end XR has only one lens.
 It also features Smart HDR, using the power of A12 Bionic chip, along with the Neural Engine, machine learning, artificial intelligence, and some advancements to provide better photos with improved dynamic range.
+Extended dynamic range for video up to and including 4K 30 fps.
 The devices film with stereo audio instead of mono audio for the first time on iPhone, even though two opposite-sided microphones had been built in since iPhone 4.

 The iPhone 11 and 11 Pro series introduced an ultrawide lens; the latter two became the first triple-camera iPhones.
 The 11 has a dual-lens setup, lacking the telephoto lens of the 11 Pro and 11 Pro Max.
 The front camera is now capable of recording video at 4K as a result of a new 12 MP sensor, and can also capture slow-motion footage.

 The second-generation iPhone SE's camera hardware is the same as the iPhone 8, but adds Portrait mode, Portrait lighting, Smart HDR, extended dynamic range for video up to 30 fps, stereo recording and cinematic video stabilization.

 The iPhone 12 and 12 Pro series brought Night Mode to all camera lenses, including the TrueDepth camera.
 It also uses Deep Fusion in more situations, and uses Smart HDR 3.
 Dolby Vision HDR video recording up to 30 FPS is available for the iPhone 12 and 12 mini, and up to 60 FPS for the 12 Pro and 12 Pro Max.
 The 12 Pro Max also has a 47% larger sensor and sensor-shift stabilization for better low-light photos and more details.
 The telephoto camera can now zoom up to 2.5x on the Pro Max, albeit with a f/2.2 aperture instead of the 12 Pro's f/2.0 aperture.

 The iPhone 14 and 14 Pro series introduced Photonic Engine image processing technology.

 A "Keep Normal Photo" option accessible through the system settings allows saving HDR photos in both the high dynamic range and normal variants.